DucQuyen199/Campus-Learning/frontend/user-sinhvienapp/README.md

 # CampusLearning Student Web App

-The **CampusLearning Student Web App** is the primary portal for HUBT students to access courses, schedules, grades and campus-wide services.
+The **CampusLearning Student Web App** is the primary portal for CampusLearning students to access courses, schedules, grades and campus-wide services.
 Built with **React (Create React App)** and **Material-UI**, it delivers a fast, responsive experience across modern browsers.

 ---